beckn/protocol-specifications-new/schema/EnergyTradeContract/v0.2/README.md

 | `wheelingCharges.description` | string | No | Description of wheeling charges | Human-readable description (e.g., Fixed wheeling charges for grid transmission). |
 | `lastUpdated` | date-time | No | Last contract update timestamp (UTC) | Timestamp of the most recent contract modification.
 Used for change tracking and audit purposes. |

-## Schema Extension Point
+## Schema Composition Point

-This schema extends: `core/v2/core.yaml#Order.orderAttributes`
+This schema composes with: `core/v2/core.yaml#Order.orderAttributes`

 ## Example Usage